 Cash Dividend

-A dividend is a distribution of profits by a corporation to its shareholders.
+A dividend is a distribution of profits by a corporation to its shareholders, after which the stock exchange decreases the price of the stock by the dividend to remove volatility.
+The market has no control over the stock price on open on the ex-dividend date, though more often than not it may open higher.
 When a corporation earns a profit or surplus, it is able to pay a portion of the profit as a dividend to shareholders.
 Any amount not distributed is taken to be re-invested in the business (called retained earnings).
 The current year profit as well as the retained earnings of previous years are available for distribution; a corporation is usually prohibited from paying a dividend out of its capital.
 Distribution to shareholders may be in cash (usually by bank transfer) or, if the corporation has a dividend reinvestment plan, the amount can be paid by the issue of further shares or by share repurchase.
 In some cases, the distribution may be of assets.

 The usually fixed payments to holders of preference shares (or preferred stock in American English) are classed as dividends.
 The word dividend comes from the Latin word dividendum (“thing to be divided”).